SonyCSLParis/ssl-singer-identity/README.md

 ## Citation <a name="citation"></a>

-If you find this code useful for your research, please cite our paper:
+If you find this work useful for your research, please cite our paper:

 ```
-TODO ADD REFERENCE
+@inproceedings{torres2023singer,
+  title={Singer Identity Representation Learning using Self-Supervised Techniques},
+  author={Torres, Bernardo and Lattner, Stefan and Richard, Gael},
+  booktitle={International Society for Music Information Retrieval Conference (ISMIR 2023)},
+  year={2023}
+}
 ```
 ## References <a name="references"></a>